ffreemt/light-aligner/README.md

 # Light-Aligner
-A light-wieght aligner based on similariy scores using word for word "translation"
+A light-wieght aligner for dual-texts (currently just Enlgish-Chinese) based on similariy scores using word for word "translation"

 ## Features
 * Fast
-* Consume ow resources
+* Low resources demand
+* No internet required